 The federal tax consequences of the Second Modified Plan to a hypothetical investor typical of the holders of claims or interest in this case depend to a large degree on the accounting method adopted by that hypothetical investor.
 A "hypothetical investor" in this case is defined as a general unsecured creditor.
 In accordance with federal tax law, a holder of such a claim that uses the accrual method and who has posted its original sale or advance to the Debtor as income at the time of the product sold or the service provided hypothetically should adjust any net operating loss to reflect the dividend paid by the Debtor under the Second Modified Plan provided that holder previously deducted the liability to the Debtor as a "bad debt" for federal income tax purposes.
-Should that holder lack a net operating loss, then in accordance with federal income tax provisions, the holder should treat the dividend paid as ordinary income, again provided the holder previously deducted the liability to the Debtor as a "bad debt" for federal income tax purposes.
-If the accrual basis holder of the claim did not deduct the liability as a "bad debt" for federal income tax purposes, then the dividend paid by the Debtor has no current tax implication.
+Should that holder should treat the dividend paid as ordinary income, again provided the holder previously deducted the liability to the Debtor as a "bad debt" for federal income tax purposes, then holder should treat the dividend paid as ordinary income, again provided the holder previously deducted the liability to the Debtor as a "bad debt" for federal income tax purposes, then the dividend paid by the Debtor has no current tax implication.
 A holder of a claim that uses a cash method of accounting would, in accordance with federal income tax laws, treat the dividend as income at the time of receipt.